-Symmetrical calculation should provide more stable frequency measurements, but if only a single phase is connected (e.g. L1 and N), or the system is not symmetrical, Symmetrical calculation might provide incorrect values.
-Depending on the Synchronization channel (U1 or I1), PMU will use voltage or current channels to measure the frequency.
+Symmetrical calculation should provide more stable frequency measurements.
+However, if only a single phase is connected (e.g. L1 - N), or the system has a specific wiring arrangement, symmetrical calculation might result in higher estimation error and should be set to Phase.